thinkxis/Myriad-Undertakings/README.md

 The colors Undertaking is part of the Myriad Undertakings.
 We are building a researched library of stable colors.
 Below is documuntation to design requirements before submition. https://github.com/dipesious/Myriad-Undertakings/colors

-# Icons Undertaking
+# Contact
-Icons Undertaking is an ever improving library of opensource icons and APIs for convenient use via HTML-CSS in svg, png & webp format.
-The library has delightful and beautifully crafted icons in 24:24 viewbox for common actions.
-Download them for use in your digital products for Android, iOS, and web or your own creative projects.

-Contact Islesys: ask@islesys.com
+Islesys: ask@islesys.com
-Contact Dipesh Bhoir: ask@DipeshBhoir.com
+Dipesh Bhoir: ask@DipeshBhoir.com

 Thanks for being part of something great.